-WordPress makes it easy to publish and format content online by providing users with a fully-featured editor that requires no knowledge or coding experience to create professional-looking web pages with formatted text and embedded media quickly.
+WordPress makes publishing and formatting content online easy by providing users with a rich built-in visual editor that does not require knowledge or experience of coding to create professional-looking web pages with formatted text and embedded images quickly.

-In this step-by-step tutorial, you will learn how to use the WordPress Visual Editor – what the menu toolbar items do, how to format content, and more!
+In this tutorial, you are going to learn how to use the WordPress Visual Content Editor.

-A Simple Guide To Content Formatting In WordPress For Beginners
+A Basic Guide To Formatting Text In WordPress

 WordPress Visual Editor Menu Explained

-If you have used a content editing application like Microsoft Word, then the WordPress visual editor interface will feel quite familiar to you …
+If you have used a content editing application like MS Word, then the WordPress content editor interface will probably feel quite familiar to you …

-Below is a brief description of each of the visual editor functions shown in the screenshot above:
+Here is a brief description of each of the visual editor menu toolbar items shown in the screenshot above:

-1. Title Area – Here’s where you type in your post or page title.
+1. Post Title Field – Here’s where you enter your post/page title.

-2. Permalink – Click on the Edit button to change your post permalink.
-This function is useful if you would like to improve your post/page SEO.
+2. Permalink – Click on the “Edit” button to change your permalink.
+This is useful if you would like to search optimize your post URL.

-4. Visual Content Editor Tab – Click this tab to access the WYSIWYG (What You See Is What You Get) visual editor.
+4. Visual Tab – Click to access the WYSIWYG (What You See Is What You Get) editor.

-5. Text Tab – Switching between the two editor tabs allows you to add content in the WYSIWYG mode and then make changes to the code.
-When entering content using the text tab, line breaks are automatically converted to paragraphs …
+5. Text (HTML) Tab – Switch between the editor tabs to add content in the WYSIWYG mode and make changes to the code.
+When entering content using the text tab, line breaks are converted into paragraphs automatically …

-7. Italics – Select text and click this menu button to make the words italicized.
+7. Italics – Highlight words and click this button to add italicized formatting.

-9. Unordered list – This button turns your selected text block into an unordered list like the example below:
+9. Unordered list – Turns your selected text block into an unordered list like the example below: